jpakkane/pystd/readme.md

 Design goals:

+- NOT an implementation of the ISO C++ standard library, but instead an experiment to see what a stdlib that no backwards compatibility requirements might look like
-- provide functionality that is in the Python standard library
+- design-wise copy the Python standard library's APIs whenever possible
 - minimize build times
-- single header includes everything
+- a single header includes everything
 - KISS
 - do not sacrifice too much performance
+- Can use existing C libraries like pcre but not C++ libraries

 ## API and ABI stability